Tag Archive | how to protect vegetables in cold weather

 greenhouse for cool season vegetables

 I built this greenhouse from a kit purchased from a horticultural supply company.
 It was fairly easy to put together, although some of the pre-drilled holes didn’t quite match up and the instructions weren’t great.
-But the twinwall polycarbonate and sturdy framing were able to withstand considerable weight from ice and snow.
+But the twinwall polycarbonate and sturdy framing withstood considerable weight from ice and snow.
 The structure was attached to a foundation, which was optional but recommended.

 This is where I kept more flats of tender succulents.
 Placed on 2 x 2″ x 8′ posts propped up on cinder blocks near the ends, the flats were heated from below with strings of miniature lights.
 They had the additional protection of 1 or 2 layers of clear plastic secured on the sides and suspended a few inches over the plants.
 When nighttime temperatures plummeted to single digits, I added a couple of old bedsheets and another layer of plastic, and then removed them once the sun hit the greenhouse.
 None of the plants froze.

-A second heavy duty indoor/outdoor extension cord reached the porch light adapter near the cold frame, so I could turn all the lights (in the cold frame and in the greenhouse) on or off from indoors.
+A second heavy duty indoor/outdoor extension cord plugged into the porch light adapter near the cold frame, so I could turn all the lights (in the cold frame and in the greenhouse) on or off from indoors.

 Double Bubble

-This extra “bubble” of lightly warmed air made it possible for frost intolerant plants to survive our zone 6b winter.
-A bubble inside a tightly sealed unheated greenhouse (or other structure) feels up to 2 or 3 zones (up to 20-30°F) warmer at night than outside air, and even warmer with miniature lights.
+This extra “bubble” of lightly warmed air made it possible for frost intolerant plants to survive our zone 6b winters.
+Air inside a bubble in a tightly sealed unheated greenhouse (or other structure) feels up to 2 or 3 zones (up to 20-30°F) warmer at night than outside air, and even warmer with miniature lights.
 Keep in mind, though, that each layer reduces the amount of light reaching the plants.

-Two or three rows of tender plants—all under a single bubble—occupied the center of the greenhouse.
-Near the perimeter sat frost tolerant cool season greens in large black nursery pots.
-Dark colors absorb the sun’s energy, keeping soil unfrozen for longer periods of time.
+Two or three rows of tender plants occupied the center of the greenhouse.
+Next to the greenhouse walls sat frost tolerant cool season greens (uncovered), in large black nursery pots.
+Dark colors absorb the sun’s energy, keeping soil unfrozen for a longer period of time.
 Large pots work better than small pots because they store more warmth.
-Sometimes I stored bales of potting soil, wrapped in black plastic, on the north edge, where the winter sun would not be blocked.
+Sometimes I kept bales of potting soil, wrapped in black plastic, on the north edge, where they would not block winter sun from reaching the plants.

 States in the middle and northern parts of the U.S., in USDA zones 4-6, benefit greatly from an extra barrier of protection from frigid temperatures.
 Cold hardy plants are more likely to survive than tender species in spaces with no supplemental heat.